-Thanks to regressing bounding boxes and class scores in one stage, single-stage networks are faster than two-stage ones.
-However, features are not learned from predicted bounding-box proposals, but from predefined anchors.
-Hence, resulting prediction typically are not as accurate as those of two-stage frameworks.
+Thanks to regressing bounding boxes and class scores in one stage, single-stage networks are faster than two-stage frameworks.
+However, features are not learned from predicted bounding-box proposals but from predefined anchors.
+Hence, resulting predictions are usually not as accurate as those from two-stage frameworks.

-Compared to single-stage approaches, proposal-based models can leverage finer spatial information at the second stage, only focusing on the narrowed down region of interest, predicted by the first stage.
-Features get re-extracted for each proposal which achieves more accurate localization and classification, but in turn increases the computational costs.
+Compared to single-stage approaches, proposal-based models can leverage finer spatial information in the second stage, by only focusing on the narrowed-down region of interest, predicted by the first stage.
+Features get re-extracted for each proposal which achieves more accurate localization and classification, but in turn, increases the computational costs.

 The single- and two-stage paradigm can be transferred from 2DOD to 3DOD.
 Other than that, we want to further distinguish between the detection techniques described in the following.